4 Tips to Get Aging Adults to Stop Driving

 Many older adults get offended, defensive, or angry when asked to stop driving.
 That’s because driving is a major symbol of independence and control.

-Your senior is already dealing with loss of control over their health, so asking them to give up driving will be yet another blow to their self-esteem.
+Your loved one is already dealing with loss of control over their health, so asking them to give up driving will be yet another blow to their self-esteem.
 Plus, being asked to stop driving probably makes your older adult feel trapped, especially if they live in a suburb or are used to having complete freedom.

 1. Discreetly prepare a list of observations about their driving ability